MewsSystems/gitbook-booking-engine/booking-engine-widget/integrations/google-triggers-reference.md

 | value | Amount of the reservation |
 | items | Array of items (rooms / categories / products) added by user in reservation |

-#### purchase
+### purchase

-Most important eCommerce event.
-We are exposing many variables in the event which can be used for advanced tracking.
+* Purchase made.
+This is the most important eCommerce event.
+We expose many variables in the event which can be used for advanced tracking.
 See the example for full description.
-Most important variables
+* The most important variables are:

 | Data Layer Variable Name | Description |
 | :-- | :-- |